PASAN121/python-cybersecurity-learning-toolkit/python/Port_scanner/README.md

    The provided IP address is checked for valid IPv4 formatting (four octets, each 0–255), and the port range is validated to ensure the start port does not exceed the end port.

 2. **Concurrent Port Scanning**
-   For each port in the specified range, a separate thread is spawned.
-Each thread attempts a TCP connection using `socket.connect_ex()`.
+   For each port in the specified range, a task is submitted to a `ThreadPoolExecutor` (up to 100 concurrent workers).
+Each task attempts a TCP connection using `socket.connect_ex()`.
 A return value of `0` indicates the port is **open**.
+As each task completes, a live progress counter (`completed/total`) is printed to the terminal.

 3. **Banner Grabbing**
    For every open port, the scanner attempts a secondary connection and reads up to 1024 bytes from the socket, capturing any service banner (e.g., SSH version strings, HTTP headers) within a 2-second timeout.

 4. **Result Aggregation**
-   All open ports, along with their status and banners, are appended to a shared list, which is sorted numerically once all threads complete.
+   Results from completed tasks are filtered (only open ports return data) and collected into a list, which is sorted numerically once all tasks complete.

 5. **Reporting**
    - The latest scan results overwrite `reports/latest_scan.json`